 It is especially important for us to remember and honor the past.
 For Washington State Cougars, it is a part of our history that goes beyond names on buildings; it defines the game we lay today

 WSU Voice of the Cougars

 Darin Watkins is a 1984 WSU graduate and lifelong Coug fan.
 Darin worked as a television news reporter for 25 years in Washington with his last nine years at Seattle television station KING-TV, and can still be found filling-in at KHQ-TV and KXLY-TV in Spokane.

 Among his favorite stories were covering Apple Cup games, traveling to both Rose Bowls and following Mike Price to Alabama for his first day on the job.

-Previously he served as the spokesperson for WSU under President Elson S. Floyd for nearly four years.
+He previously served as the spokesperson for WSU under President Elson S. Floyd.

-He lives in Spokane with son Garrick, and commutes back to Pullman often where his daughter Delaney is now a second-generation Coug!
+He lives in Spokane with son Garrick, and goes back to Pullman often where his daughter Delaney is now a second-generation Coug!